-Clair is the Managing Director and founder of Cause UK.
+Clair is the Managing Director and founder of the Cause UK team.
 She combines Californian vibes with a Yorkshire work ethic.
 Her speciality is big idea projects, media stunts and broadcast stories.
 She has a knack for engaging meaningful support from celebrities for our campaigns.

 A graduate of Warwick University and the University of California, Clair has a Chartered Institute of Marketing Postgrad qualification from Cambridge Marketing College and leadership qualifications from Sandhurst Military Academy.

 Under her direction, Cause UK has become award-winning.

 In the early days, the Guardian profiled Clair as a small business leader in 2014 and Cause UK for Marketing and PR Excellence in 2013.
 More recently, Cause UK won the PR Agency of the Year Award at the Prolific North Awards in 2021 and was shortlisted for Best Small Agency in the North at the Prolific North Awards 2019 plus Best Family-run Business in the Harrogate Business in Excellence Awards in 2020.
 Cause UK also won the SME UK Enterprise awards for the Best PR and Marketing Agency for 2020.

 Personal accolades include the Director of the Year for Social Value and Sustainability in 2020 and Director of the Year for the Public/Not for Profit Sector, Yorkshire and Humber, in 2014 from the Institute of Directors.
 Clair was highly commended in the same awards for the category, Corporate Social Responsibility, North and North East, in 2018.